 Budget hostels and travellers’ hotels in the city are potential temporary residence options to explore.
 You can book them online on most travel websites.
 Short term accommodation on NTU campus may be available at the Nanyang Executive Centre (NEC).
 We suggest that you liaise with your PI or LKCMedicine’s HR regarding the NEC.
 We do not recommend aggregator sites like Airbnb to search for a short-term rental of less than 6 months.
 More information can be found here and here.

 Once in Singapore and with your EP/WP and bank account open, finding a long-term accommodation is relatively easy.
 Useful information can be found on several forums, rental sites and listings.
-Off-campus housing in Singapore can largely be categorised as public (HDB) and private housing (condominiums).
-Do familiarise yourself with the DOs and DONTs of renting in SG.
-Please feel free to consult your work or LEARN colleagues (firstname.lastname@example.org) for their inputs regarding details such as location, pricing, commute time, and local practices before you rent.
+Off-campus housing in Singapore can largely be categorized as public (HDB) and private housing (condominiums).
+Do familiarize yourself with the DOs and DONTs of renting in SG.
+Please feel free to consult your work or LEARN colleagues ([email protected]) for their inputs regarding details such as location, pricing, commute time, and local practices before you rent.

 Singapore offers a wide selection of leisure activities and tourist spots ranging from arts, cultural heritage, history, nature, and wildlife.